 Bonds issued by Greek non-financial corporations (NFCs) have largely followed the developments in other euro-area corporate bonds (Chart 52).
-In 2023, Greek NFCs' bond issuance activity was low, reaching in total €600mn, in line with their low refinancing needs, while in 2024 Greek companies issued new bonds for a total amount of €2.1 bn.
+In 2023, Greek NFCs' bond issuance activity was low, reaching in total \in 600 mn, in line with their low refinancing needs.
+In 2024 Greek companies issued bonds for a total amount of \notin 2.1 bn, while in 2025 to date issuance activity was \notin 250 mn, consistent with limited refinancing needs.